 - All swimmers must maintain social distance (at least 6 feet) from one another at all times.

 - The hot tub will be available for people that have reserved space in the pool.
-There will be a 2 person limit and 15 min max in the hot tub.

 - When a swim is over, you will have 10 minutes in the locker room before the locker room will be closed for cleaning.
 It is very important that you abide by the 10 min rule to make sure there is enough time for cleaning between swims.

 Rules of the Oregon Pool

 The Oregon Pool is owned and operated by the Oregon School District as a joint-use facility – for the communities in and around the school district as well as the students within the district.
 The Pool offers many educational and recreational opportunities for you to enjoy.
 The following is a list of the pool rules that every user is expected to follow.

 Please read them and help the younger children in your family to understand them in order to use the pool wisely and safely.